MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/index.md

 ---

 # Microsoft 365 learning pathways Beta Preview
-Microsoft 365 learning pathways, formerly known as Custom Learning for Office 365, is a customizable, on-demand training solution designed to increase usage and adoption of Microsoft 365 services in your organization.
+Microsoft 365 learning pathways is a customizable, on-demand learning solution designed to increase usage and adoption of Microsoft 365 services in your organization.

-> [!NOTE]
-> As of 5/21/2019, Custom Learning for Office 365 is being renamed Microsoft 365 learning pathways.
-The name is being changed to align with Microsoft 365 brand efforts and to better represent future direction of the solution.

 ## On-demand, custom training from Microsoft